JoneJoana/Clientes/README.md

 Simple Web App to insert, edit, delete and show data.
 Using PHP 8, Symfony 4, Twig, Bootstrap and MySQL.

 First time with PHP, Symfony and Twig.
 It has been fun!
+Next steps will be implementing some code improvements and to Dockerize the app.
+Excited to work more with PHP.

  - To run the project, take .env.dist and copy the info into your .env file, with your own db info.

 Initial page: